Skip to main content

 How does MedPrecision support telehealth billing for rural North Dakota practices?

 Telehealth is essential for serving North Dakota's dispersed rural population.
-We ensure your telehealth claims are billed with the correct place-of-service codes, telehealth modifiers, and payer-specific policies.
-Whether you're providing real-time video consultations or remote patient monitoring, we maximize reimbursement for every virtual encounter.
+We verify your telehealth claims are billed with the correct place-of-service codes, telehealth modifiers, and payer-specific policies.
+Whether you're providing real-time video consultations or remote patient monitoring, we raise reimbursement for every virtual encounter.

 № 99 The Closing Argument